RensHijdra/ESP32_ppm/README.md

 Usual RC PPM signal timing is with a start pulse (300us) and an overall frame length arround 20ms (frequency 50hz).
 Channel values are between 1000us and 2000us.
 By default the library uses this “standard” and it should satisfy most users.
-Nevertheless fine tuning is available and the user can change some specific values through public variables of the class
+Nevertheless fine tuning is available and the user can change some specific values through public variables of the class.
+No checks are done in the library and bad values can give unpredictable results and even crashes.

 <img src="./image/waveform.JPG" title="Typical PPM frame" width="500">

 All values are in microseconds (us).
-## For receiver:
-**RX_minimum_space**
-for the decoder, a level longer than this value will be interpreted as the end of a frame (**default 3500us**).
 ## For encoder:
 **TX_pulse_width**
 length of the positive or negative pulse used for channel end/start (**default 300us**).
 **TX_minimum_space**